leaflabs/leaflabs-docs/source/bootloader.rst

 This means that you can **always** follow these instructions to put a new bootloader program on your board; it **doesn't matter** if there's already a copy of the Maple bootloader on it or not.

-This section applies to Maple Rev 3 (or higher), Maple Mini, and Maple RET6 Edition.

 If you have a Maple Rev 1; you don't have a BUT button, and won't be able to follow these directions.
 A workaround is detailed in `this